ChengpengFo/ChengpengFo/README.md

 - 👋 Hi, I’m @ChengpengFo
 - 👀 I’m interested in films, old-fashioned books and so on.
 - 🌱 I’m currently learning python, knowing how to print.
-C, konwing no more than its name.
+C, konwing no more than range.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me chengpengfo@protonmail.com